FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Mary Robinson

 Mary Robinson became the first woman and the seventh President of the Republic of Ireland with her historic election on November 7, 1990.
 A member of Ireland's Labour Party, Mrs. Robinson was a legal scholar, champion of human and minority rights and an outspoken advocate of expanding the role of women in Irish society.
 Mrs. Robinson was a leader in the fight to legalize contraceptives in Ireland and the extension of the rights of homosexuals, having served as a Senator in the Irish Parliament for twenty years.
-In 1989 Robinson declined to seek reelection for her seat and instead sought the Presidency.
-In an upset, Mrs. Robinson defeated the leading party candidates Brian Lenihan and Austin Currie to became the first woman to hold that office.
+In 1989 Robinson declined to seek re-election for her seat and instead sought the Presidency.
+In an upset, Mrs. Robinson defeated the leading party candidates Brian Lenihan and Austin Currie to become the first woman to hold that office.
 While largely a ceremonial office the position carries great prestige and marked a significant advancement in the status of women in Ireland.
 President Robinson served from 1990 until two months short of the end of her seven year term in 1997 when she left to accept the appointment as the United Nations High Commissioner for Human Rights.

 In an odd coincidence Mary McAleese who had replaced Mrs. Robinson as the Trinity College Reid Professor of Law succeeded Robinson as the eighth Irish President.